 The contractors for the construction of the hotel, Carter Lauren, arrived on site in January 2021 to commence building works.
-Piling is anticipated to begin in early February at which point there may be some disruption caused by noise, however this will be kept to a minimum where possible.
-Work on the 100 bedroom hotel will be carried out between 7:00am and 8:00pm Monday to Friday, and 8:00am to 1:00pm on Saturdays (when required) for a period of approximately 18 months.
+The first stage of the construction project was the piling, which was completed ahead of schedule in early February.
+The construction is now underway, with works being carried out between 7:00am and 8:00pm Monday to Friday, and 8:00am to 1:00pm on Saturdays (when required) for a period of approximately 18 months.

 The excavation of the site was completed ahead of schedule.
 This included removing the former weighbridge which was used by all lorries picking up the catch landed at Milford Docks.
 All lorries entering the dock were weighed on this empty and again when departing with the fish landed by the trawlers to determine the weight of the catch landed.
 Wye Valley finished on site on 4th December, with a site ready for the construction phase of the hotel.
 Over the course of the demolition project, over 2,500 tonnes of material, including wood, general construction waste, mixed hardcore, iron and steel was removed from the site and recycled.

 The demolition was completed and the materials safely removed.
 All material (steel, concrete, metal work, mechanical and electrical fittings) from the demolition was separated and stockpiled on site before being taken to a licenced Waste Transfer Station.
 And the next step for Wye Valley was to over dig to 3 metres across the whole site to survey ground conditions and remove any obstructions before construction can commence.

 Progress with the demolition ran ahead of schedule, in a safely controlled site.

 We welcomed staff members who had worked at the former Ice Factory to come and see progress on a site tour with the Wye Valley team.

 Due to Covid-19, the start of the demolition of the Burnyeats Building was delayed.
 The demolition programme started in September 2020.